wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 * Updates custom style sheets for WP default themes

 = 1.4.14 =
-* Added hebrew and turkish translation files
+* Added Hebrew and Turkish translation files

 = 1.4.13 =
-* Fixed: Terms will not link to itself in theier post contents anymore
+* Fixed: Terms will not link to itself in their post contents anymore

 = 1.4.12 =
 * Fixed: Broken iFrame tags in post contents